Plant nutrition: Sulfur

-Sulfur is a structural component of some amino acids (including cystein and methionine) and vitamins, and is essential for chloroplast growth and function; it is found in the iron-sulfur complexes of the electron transport chains in photosynthesis.
+Sulfur is a structural component of some amino acids (including cysteine and methionine) and vitamins, and is essential for chloroplast growth and function; it is found in the iron-sulfur complexes of the electron transport chains in photosynthesis.
 It is needed for N2 fixation by legumes, and the conversion of nitrate into amino acids and then into protein.

 Calcium

 Calcium in plants occurs chiefly in the leaves, with lower concentrations in seeds, fruits, and roots.
 A major function is as a constituent of cell walls.
 When coupled with certain acidic compounds of the jelly-like pectins of the middle lamella, calcium forms an insoluble salt.
 It is also intimately involved in meristems, and is particularly important in root development, with roles in cell division, cell elongation, and the detoxification of hydrogen ions.
-Other functions attributed to calcium are; the neutralization of organic acids; inhibition of some potassium-activated ions; and a role in nitrogen absorption.
+Other functions attributed to calcium are: the neutralization of organic acids; inhibition of some potassium-activated ions; and a role in nitrogen absorption.
 A notable feature of calcium-deficient plants is a defective root system.
 Roots are usually affected before above-ground parts.
 Blossom end rot is also a result of inadequate calcium.

 Calcium regulates transport of other nutrients into the plant and is also involved in the activation of certain plant enzymes.
 Calcium deficiency results in stunting.
 This nutrient is involved in photosynthesis and plant structure.
 It is needed as a balancing cation for anions in the vacuole and as an intracellular messenger in the cytosol.